Rafels/Assignment-1/Assignment1_s929574.markdown

 **Write a C program that counts the number of blank scaces, new lines and tabs of an input.**

-The exercise requires a program that can read an input and then count the different characters if they fit the discription.
-The new line("\n"), the tab("\t") and the blank space(" ") are all represented by characters who have a specift integer-value.
+The exercise requires a program that can read an input and then count the different characters if they fit the description.
+The new line("\n"), the tab("\t") and the blank space (" ") are all represented by characters who have a specific integer-value.

-The user is promptet to enter the sentence and end it with "Ctrl + z".
+The user is prompted to enter the sentence and end it with "Ctrl + z".
 By using the getchar() function and a while-loop, the program checks the input and counts each of the characters by using an if-statement.

 As the results show, the program is a bit flawed.
 If the user enters a newline before the exit-character, the program will count the newline.
-Also if the user enters a the exit-characters, the program jumps to a new line and the user needs to input the exit-character again.
+Also, if the user enters the exit-characters, the program jumps to a new line and the user needs to input the exit-character again.

 ### The code;